wunderhund/ghost-s3/README.md

 * Save the changes to `docker-compose.yml` and then run:
 `docker-compose up --build`.

 Getting this working was a little frustrating, so I figured I'd publish the results for everyone's convenience.
 The problem is that the `ghost-storage-adapter-s3` install instructions specify it neds to be moved to the `content/` directory, but the `storage__active` environment variable tells Ghost to look for that directory in S3, which it can't reach without the adapter!
-Special thanks to @mason for figuring out the trick of putting the adapter in the `content.orig/` directory instead: https://github.com/docker-library/ghost/issues/195#issuecomment-604754501
+Special thanks to [mason](https://github.com/mason) for figuring out the trick of putting the adapter in the `content.orig/` directory instead: https://github.com/docker-library/ghost/issues/195#issuecomment-604754501